 The biggest problem I have at the moment is that I am finishing the biggest project in my life, building a brand new house from the ground up.
 Coordinating all these workers, taking care of the paperwork, and ensuring everyone's job is done correctly is very stressful.
 It is quite time-consuming, too.
 So is the job searching.
 I spend a few hours everyday browsing, reading, and applying.
 Although I managed to write a few blog posts and start my new side project, Invalid CSS, I feel like I should've invested more time in these activities instead of looking for a job.
 That's how I landed a few jobs before so you can expect more posts from me.

-About me: If you’re wondering, the house will be finished in the next few weeks.
+If you’re wondering, the house will be finished in the next few weeks.

 I am not looking for a perfect job, but I will not accept anything outside my comfort zone.
 I had a trial for the developer advocate position, but I quickly realized that is not for me.
 So, contact me if you want a developer with 10+ years of experience that could help you make better websites in your team.